frou/yt2pod/README.md

 ## YouTube Data API

 YouTube's Data API is used to query information.
-The example config file contains an API key that you can use, or you can [get your own API key][apikey] and use it instead.
+The [example config file][egcfg] contains an API key that you can use, or you can [get your own API key][apikey] and use it instead.

 # Building & Dependencies